 WooCommerce comes with a set of demo data for you to install.
-This is especially useful if you want to try WooCommerce out first, or if you don't have any existing product data available to you when you set it up.
+This is especially useful if you want to try out WooCommerce first, or if you don't have any existing product data available to you when you set it up.
 Many functions can only be tested with "real" products, the same as with your WooCommerce theme.
 The screenshots in this article were created using the WooCommerce demo data.

 You can find more free tools for importing and exporting product data here.

 Despite the comparatively quick setup, you shouldn't underestimate the effort required to maintain your online shop.
 The same can be said for all other shop systems, however.
-Among other things, you have to thoroughly plan and calculate the following work packages, either for yourself as shop operator or on behalf of your customers:
+Among other things, you have to thoroughly plan and calculate the following work packages, either for yourself as a shop operator or on behalf of your customers:

 - Regular updates for WordPress, WooCommerce, plugins and shop themes.
 Themes regulate the design and appearance of your online shop.

 - The update itself is done at the push of a button or partially automated in the background.
-It is much more time-consuming to install each new update on a separate system to test: Are there undesired interactions with other plugins or the theme?
+It is much more time consuming to install each new update on a separate system to test: Are there undesired interactions with other plugins or the theme?
 Are the shopping cart and the checkout working as normal?
 Does the new version lead to a loss of speed?

 - What new functions may need to be added or exchanged, for example, due to legal requirements such as those in the GDPR?
-As a rule, there are different responsibilities for the content and technical implementation.
+As a rule, there are different responsibilities for content and technical implementation.